autcn/SiS.Communcation/README.md

 # SiS.Communcation
 ## Features
-This project provides a variety of communication components, including TCP, UDP, process communication.
+This project provides a variety of communication components for .NET, including TCP, UDP, process communication.
-TCP communication is very powerful, efficient and easy to use.
+TCP communication provided in libraries is very powerful, efficient and easy to use.
 ## TCP Usage
 ### 1.Basic Usage